-- 1. Select the Send e-mail notifications check box to activate notifications. - 2.
-Under Send e-mail notifications, select the appropriate check boxes as follows: - When recovery completes successfully to send notification when the recovery task has completed successfully. - When recovery fails to send notification when the recovery task has failed. - When user interaction is required to send to send notification during the operation when user interaction is required. - 3.
-In the E-mail addresses field, type the e-mail address to which notifications will be sent.
-You can enter several addresses separated by semicolons. - 4.
-In the Subject field, type the notification subject or leave the default value. - 5.
-In the SMTP server field, enter the name of the SMTP server. - 6.
-In the Port field- set the port of the SMTP server.
-By default, the port is set to 25. - 7.
-In the User name field, enter the user name. - 8.
-In the Password field, enter the password. - 9.
-Click Additional e-mail parameters... to configure the additional e-mail parameters as follows: - a.
-From type the e-mail address of the user from whom the message will be sent.
-If you leave this field empty, messages will be constructed as if they are from the destination address. - b.
+- 5. In the SMTP server field, enter the name of the outgoing mail server (SMTP). - 6.
+In the Port field, set the port of the outgoing mail server.
+By default, the port is set to 25.

+- 7. If the outgoing mail server requires authentication, enter User name and Password of the sender's e-mail account. - If the SMTP server does not require authentication, leave the User name and Password fields blank.
+If you are not sure whether the SMTP server requires authentication, contact your network administrator or your e-mail service provider for assistance. - 8.
+Click Additional e-mail parameters... to configure additional e-mail parameters as follows: - a.
+From type the name of the sender.
+If you leave this field empty, the messages will contain the sender's e-mail account in the From field. - b.
 Use encryption you can opt for encrypted connection to the mail server.
-SSL and TLS encryption types are available for selection.
+SSL and TLS encryption types are available for selection. - c.

-- c.
 Some Internet service providers require authentication on the incoming mail server before being allowed to send something.
 If this is your case, select the Log on to incoming mail server check box to enable a POP server and to set up its settings: - Incoming mail server (POP) enter the name of the POP server. - Port set the port of the POP server.
-By default, the port is set to 110. - User name enter the user name. - Password enter the password. - d.
-Click OK. - 10.
-Click Send test e-mail message to check if the settings are correct.
+By default, the port is set to 110. - User name and Password of the incoming mail server. - d.
+Click OK. - 9.
+Click Send test e-mail message to check whether e-mail notifications work correctly with the specified settings.